mo-codes1/mo-codes1/README.md

 ### Problem Solving

 - My experience in the engineering industry, and my background in electrical engineering has led me to always have an inquisitive mind.
+It also gave me a lot fo opportunities to problem solve.
+For example, the company was having issues with engineers from different disciplines and different locations worldwide accessing test equipment documents, I developed a test equipment and resource planning tool, which could also be used as a template for future projects, which convinced a client to spend a further £400k on the project.
 - Research and development is my bread and butter so when I got introduced to coding I made it my goal to not only understand fully what I training, but to also implement that into an actual piece of work.
+- Makers Academy enhanced my thirst to problem solve as I soon came to a realisation that problem solving is the continuous theme when it comes anything technical.
+Test driven development is a concept that I've grown to lvoe and be very comfortable.
+To be able to build anything of note, problems and errors must be overcome and resolved.
+That way you know whatever you've built has survived the highs and lows.
+When it comes to coding in general I never tire of solving these problems and it is the main driver in me being so passionate about tech and wanting to increase my knowledge of software.

 Languages - Ruby (Sinatra, Rails, Capybara, RSpec), JavaScript (React, Node, Express, Jest), PostgreSQL, HTML, CSS, Bootstrap, Command Line.